 This divides by 100 the current item value.

-If the value is 0, it throws a division by zero error which is exactly what we want to simulate failure scenarios.
+If the value is 0.
+It throws a division-by-zero error, which is exactly what we want to simulate to test failure scenarios.

-Then we add a Scope Catch that will only be triggered if the previous scope fails, and inside Scope Catch, we log the failure in a Append to array variable using the expressions:
+Then we add a Scope Catch that will only be triggered if the previous scope fails, and inside the Scope Catch, we log the failure in an Append to array variable using the expressions:

 string(add(items('For_each'), 1))